 Yes, it is that time of the year again when several companies will begin the process of the mid-year performance review.
 Managers and employees will spend a large amount of time and effort reviewing the previous six months’ performance against competencies, goals and objectives.
 The cost of this exercise not to mention the lost revenue opportunities or cost savings in earlier months now become a reality.
 All too little too late.

-Topics: performance reviews, traditional performance reviews, mid year performance reviews, employee performance, employee reviews, employee performance appraisal, employee feeback, annual review process, low-performance work culture
+Topics: employee feeback, performance reviews, traditional performance reviews, mid year performance reviews, employee reviews, annual review process, employee performance, employee performance appraisal, low-performance work culture

 Discover how Dallas-based Lone Star uses Behaviors to hire right and groom their next generation of leaders